AdobeDocs/workfront.en/help/documents/workfront-and-experience-manager-integrations/workfront-for-experience-manager-enhanced-connector/enhanced-connector-proof-asset.md

 # Proof a linked asset for Experience Manager Assets

-After you've linked an asset from `Experience Manager Assets`, you can create a proof and assign users to review and add comments to the asset.
+After you've linked an asset from Experience Manager Assets, you can create a proof and assign users to review and add comments to the asset.

 ## Access requirements